jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 (Coming soon)

-## Packing tips for frequent travellers
+## From left field: Packing tips for frequent travellers

 On a somewhat related note, if you like finding ways to pack more into less, try using the [Army Roll](https://youtu.be/fuD-ZZydsVg_) method of packing cloths.
 As a pre-pandemic frequent traveller, I found